moe123/coconut/ReadMe.markdown

 -----------------------------------------------------------------------------------------------

-<sup>1 - We have an experimental unpublished yet frontent for ASIO, covering more than the actual OpenSSL bindings.</sup>
+<sup>1 - Formally PolarSSL.
+We have an experimental unpublished yet frontent for ASIO, covering a lot more than the actual OpenSSL bindings.</sup>

 -----------------------------------------------------------------------------------------------